juanmaalt/juanmaalt/README.md

 ### How to contact me
-I´m always looking for new projects, so if you´re working on an open source project and you need a hand don´t hesistate and contact me.
+I´m eagger to be part of new projects, so if you´re working on an open source project and you need a hand don´t hesistate and contact me.

 Please send me an email to juanmaalt@gmail.com with the subject "[Project] - Your project´s name".